pvdbleek/docker-oracledb/README.md

 (P.S.
 If you have shared storage, you might want to create the volume there so your db can move around on your worker nodes)

-(Note: Your worker will need some serious memmory to run this.
+(Note: Your worker will need some serious memory to run this.
 I recommend at least 16Gb of RAM.
 Storage will take at least 20Gb of disk space.)

 ````
 $ docker volume create oracledb_u01